 To understand the artist fully you need to understand the man fully and within an hour I was hooked on his character.
 Silverstone, Monaco and Monza were not the places your average child spent his weekends, but Alan did, traveling to such destinations from a very young age as a result of his father’s job.

 By his early 20’s Alan had already created an impressive portfolio, designing and illustrating for many leading branding agencies both in the UK, US and Australia.
 But in 2010 he left the branding world behind, making the decision to focus solely on his art and exhibit around the Globe.
-That he certainly did, excelling with solo Exhibitions in Los Angeles, San Francisco, Paris, London and a sell-out Tour de France show while also owning his own galleries in Sydney and Bowral.
+That he certainly did, excelling with solo Exhibitions in Los Angeles, Cannes, San Francisco and London while also owning his own two galleries in Sydney.
+After 16 years in Australia the time felt right to start a new chapter and Alan and wife Emily have relocated to Monaco to open their new gallery and grow the business in Europe.

-Since then, it’s no coincidence that prestigious commissions have followed, for the likes of Coca Cola, London Fashion Week, Tag Heuer Watches, Porsche, Tour De France, Grey Goose Vodka, Never-Fail Spring Water and The Royal Flying Doctors.
-His work has become iconic, earning him front covers of art house magazines and has been compared to other greats who ‘blew the doors off’, such as Andy Warhol.
+Those sacrifices and hard work have most certainly paid off, it’s no coincidence that prestigious commissions have followed, for the likes of Artisan Drinks Co, Blue Coast Beer, Bombay Sapphire, Coca Cola, Grey Goose Vodka, Hotel Martinez, London Fashion Week, Tag Heuer Watches & Porsche to name just a few.
+His work has become iconic, earning him front covers of art house magazines, billboards in London’s Piccadilly circus have be illuminated with his vibrant illustrations, it’s easy to see why comparisons are made to other greats who ‘blew the doors off’, such as Andy Warhol.

 Andrew Threlfall, Feature Writer of the Independent On Sunday.